Intercultural Citizenship in the Post-Multicultural Era

 - Ricard Zapata-Barrero - Universidad Pompeu Fabra, Barcelona, Spain

 International Relations (General) | Politics & International Relations

 This book explores the intercultural policy paradigm emerging within diversity and migration studies.
 Drawing on empirical studies of cultural diversity and placing a focus on the current crises of identity in Europe, Zapata-Barrero argues for an intercultural model of citizenship that prioritises contact between diverse people.
 In looking forward to a post-multicultural era, his analysis suggests how we can better manage the challenges presented by our increasingly complex, multifaceted societies.

-This is important reading for students and scholars across politics, sociology, anthropology and social psychology, as well as policy makers in Europe and around the world grappling with issues around migration, multiculturalism and citizenship.
+This thoughtful text will appeal to students and scholars across politics, sociology, anthropology and social psychology, as well as policy makers and social entrepreneurs around the world grappling with issues around migration, diversity and citizenship.

 Ricard Zapata-Barrero is a Full Professor of Political and Social Sciences at the Universitat Pompeu Fabra (Barcelona, Catalonia, Spain).
 He is also Director of the Interdisciplinary Research Group on Immigration at UPF, and Master in Migration Studies.
 He is member of the Board of Directors for IMISCOE and Chair of the External Affairs Committee.
 For information about publications, go to his webpage: www.upf.edu/web/ricard-zapata